 The most important priority for you is to choose a location that you and your cat are comfortable with.
 Keep a close eye on your pet and watch for any signs that might indicate that it’s not enjoying the atmosphere.

 Your cat’s body language will provide more clues towards its feelings – whether it feels anxious or afraid.
-If there are tell-tale signs that are indicating that it isn’t comfortable, don’t feel bad about ending the visitation or training session.
+If there are tell-tale signs that are indicating that it isn’t comfortable, don’t feel guilty about ending the visitation or training session.